-Therapeutic kitchens are being used in places like long term care facilities to anxiety treatment for some patients.
+Therapeutic kitchens are used in places like long-term care facilities for anxiety treatment for some patients.

-Learning to cook from scratch has definitely helped to raise my self-esteem personally.
+Learning to cook from scratch has helped to raise my self-esteem personally.

 How rewarding it feels knowing that “I did this”!

-By using an everyday skill such as cooking, is also a means of communication to your family that you are willing to go the extra mile at providing nutrient rich meals.
+Using an ordinary skill such as cooking is also a means of communicating to your family that you are willing to go the extra mile to provide nutrient-rich meals.

-And somehow in the midst of the many dishes, vegetable peelings, and dusting of flour on the kitchen counter it is all still soothing and relaxing throughout the process.
+And somehow, amid the many dishes, vegetable peelings, and dusting of flour on the kitchen counter, it is all still soothing and relaxing throughout the process.

-Research results have also shown that cooking in the kitchen can boosts low moods and ease stress.
+Research results have also shown that cooking in the kitchen can boost low moods and ease stress.